Chdata/LC-Antiphobia/Thunderstore/README.md

 Thanks to `majdsalman` for the popcorn model! https://sketchfab.com/3d-models/popcorn-c2612dddc7034e1b9b590c8cd85a92b5

+	- v1.0.8
+		- Added Config Settings to turn off the Basscannon's particles.

 	- v1.0.4
 		- Added Epilepsy Mode and fixed the Popcorn Beehive model.